Makster04/MACHINE_LEARNING_WARMUPS/STATISTICS/UNIFORM_DISTRIBUTION.md

 # What You Should Know About the Uniform Distribution

+> **Prerequisites:** PDF, CDF, and the relationship between them are in 06.
+Mean and variance are in 07.
+This file gives only the uniform's *specific* formulas and relies on 06 for the general rules that apply to every PDF and CDF.

-These notes cover five main ideas:
+These notes cover:

 - What makes a distribution uniform
 - What $a$ and $b$ represent
 - Why the PDF has a constant height
 - How probability is calculated from the uniform PDF
+- The mean and variance
 - How the uniform CDF is constructed

 ---

-## 1. A uniform distribution gives equal density throughout an interval
+# 1. A uniform distribution gives equal density throughout an interval

 A **continuous uniform distribution** models a continuous random variable when all possible values within a particular interval have the same density.

-The slides use the example of calling a tech-support line.
+The standard example is calling a tech-support line.
 The company can answer at any time between $0$ minutes and $15$ minutes, and the observed waiting times appear spread roughly evenly throughout the entire interval.

 ### Main idea

+$$
-**Uniform distribution = constant density across an interval**
+\boxed{\text{Uniform distribution} = \text{constant density across an interval}}
+$$

+## A note on the discrete version

+There is also a **discrete** uniform distribution, where finitely many separate values are equally likely — a fair die is the standard case, with $p_X(x)=\frac16$ for each face.

+Everything in this file concerns the **continuous** version, where the values form an unbroken interval rather than a list.

 ---

-## 2. The interval is controlled by $a$ and $b$
+# 2. The interval is controlled by $a$ and $b$

 A continuous uniform distribution has two parameters: